joaowozniak/storage-api/README.md

-# Storage-api
+# Storage-API

-Storage-api allows users to store files in the cloud through a simple-to-use API.
+Storage-API allows users to store files in the cloud through a simple-to-use API.

 ## Getting started